-The Garmin Forerunner 735XT is the latest multi-sports watch from Garmin.
-It sits ‘somewhere in the middle’ in the sense that it’s not a ‘pro’ triathlon watch like the 920XT nor is it a simple device that, sort of, lets you perform each of the triathlon disciplines consecutively like you can with the Vivoactive HR.
+This Garmin Forerunner 735XT Review takes a good look at the latest multi-sports watch from Garmin.
+It sits ‘somewhere in the middle of the range’ in the sense that it’s not a ‘pro’ triathlon watch like the 920XT or Forerunner 935 nor is it a simple device that, sort of, lets you perform each of the triathlon disciplines consecutively like you can with Garmin’s Vivoactive HR.

 It’s got a lot of features, an inbuilt optical HR sensor and a keen price tag.

-Garmin have maxxed out those software features as best they could but then skimped a bit on the hardware.
+Garmin has maxed out those software features as best they could but then skimped a bit on the hardware.

 ESSENTIAL READING: 920XT vs 735Xt – Head to Head Dog Fight

 In this Garmin Forerunner 735 XT review we found a lot of positives.